 The Bottom Line

-Apple picking in the Georgia Mountains is a classic fall activity that combines natural beauty, family fun, and the joy of picking delicious fruits.
-From the sprawling orchards of Mercier Orchards and Hillcrest Orchards to the hidden gems of Red Apple Barn and Hillside Orchard Farms, every place offers a unique experience for tourists of all ages.
+From the sprawling orchards of Mercier Orchards and Hillcrest Orchards to the hidden gems of Red Apple Barn and Hillside Orchard Farms, every place offers a unique experience for you and your family.